stefanoslig/bulletproof-lit/README.md

 # Bulletproof Lit 🛡️

-A simple, scalable, and powerful architecture for building production ready Lit applications.
+A simple, scalable, and powerful architecture for building production ready Lit applications .

 This repository is a migration of [bulletproof-react](https://github.com/alan2207/bulletproof-react) to Lit and its ecosystem.